ProjectPODER/TowerBuilder_EN/docs/C1/Seccion4.md

 ```
 ---
-layout: post -> All articles are post type
+layout: post -> All articles are post type.
 title:  "Welcome to Jekyll!" -> The name you want for your article.
 author: "Name" -> The author's name for your article.
 ---